 Did you know that you can throw yourself off a rocky cliff edge, straight into the Irish Sea…in March…and still live?
 Judging by the comments I received when I told people how I would be spending my weekend you’d have thought it wouldn’t be possible.
-However, it is surprisingly fun, even for a self-confessed scaredy cat.
-You lovely lot need to try it out.
+However, it is surprisingly fun, even for a self-confessed scaredy cat!

 If you’re an adrenaline junkie, add coasteering to your ‘bucket list’, your ‘must-try’pile – whatever you call it, add it.
 If your adventurous spirit shines a little more dimly, embrace your curiosity and give it a go.
-I’ve talked about managing phobias on your travels before, but I’m not going to lie it can still be hard to be brave.
-However, I can promise you that the amount of satisfaction and pride you’ll feel afterwards will leave you positively beaming.
+The amount of satisfaction and pride you’ll feel afterwards will leave you positively beaming.
 You’ll also have a huge amount of fun along the way.

 What is Coasteering?